Canadian Airlines: History

 Canadian Airlines International was the principal subsidiary of Canadian Airlines Corporation.
-The new airline was formed on March 27, 1987, when Pacific Western Airlines purchased Canadian Pacific Air Lines, which in turn had recently acquired Eastern Provincial Airways and Nordair.
+The new airline was formed on March 27, 1987, when Pacific Western Airlines purchased Canadian Pacific Air Lines (also known as CP Air), which in turn had recently acquired Eastern Provincial Airways and Nordair.

 In 1989, Canadian Airlines acquired Wardair, giving it access to new routes including long-sought-after routes to the UK and Europe.
 Its major hubs were at Montréal-Dorval International Airport (now known as Montréal-Pierre Elliott Trudeau International Airport), Toronto Pearson International Airport, Vancouver International Airport and Calgary International Airport.

 After the 1991 airline industry slump, Canadian Airlines streamlined its operations and went through the financial restructuring of over $700 million in debt.
-It was further aided by an injection of cash from AMR Corp..
+It was further aided by an injection of cash from AMR Corp., the parent of American Airlines.

 On November 1, 1996, Kevin Benson, then president and CEO, unveiled a restructuring strategy to improve the profitability of Canadian Airlines International.
 The operational restructuring plan was supposed to be phased in over a four-year period, addressing the main issues of cost control, revenue growth, capitalization and fleet renewal.
 It was also one of the founding members of the Oneworld airline alliance, along with American Airlines, British Airways, Cathay Pacific and Qantas.
 The plan started off well but with the effects of the 1997 Asian financial crisis, air traffic decreased and Canadian suffered heavy losses on previously profitable trans-Pacific routes.